 My digital detox retreat with Time to Log Off gave me two very important gifts.
 One, it opened my eyes to just how bad my digital dependence has become – reminding me how much I might have been missing whilst I’m connected to my phone instead of my surroundings.
 Two, it’s shown me exactly what I can do to make things better.
 Since coming home, I’ve been more conscious than ever of my internet use – and that’s helping me to cut down.

-The next Time to Log Off retreat in Italy runs from 1st – 7th October.
-If you can’t make it, take a look at the 5:2 digital diet on their website for great tips on changes you can make in your life now.
+Time to Log Off run regular retreats, events, and workshops throughout the year.
+The dates for 2020 ate TBC, so keep an eye on the website for updates.
+If you can’t make a retreat, take a look at the 5:2 digital diet on their website for great tips on changes you can make in your life now.